sushobhansen/Statements/README.md

-# Statements
+## Research and Teaching Statements

-My research and teaching statements, updated as necessary
+This repository containts LaTeX source files for my research and teaching statements.